Stop Our Ship: USS Enterprise

-The world first nuclear-powered aircraft carrier, the USS Enterprise, was not immune from dissention.
+The world first nuclear-powered aircraft carrier, the USS Enterprise, was not immune from dissension.
 In mid-1972 a number of dissident sailors on board began publishing a mock version of the ship's official paper the Enterprise Ledger.
 Called the SOS Enterprise Ledger, it was virtually identical to the original except that it contained an antiwar and rebellious message.
 The ship's commanding officer responded by issuing regulations prohibiting the distribution of literature he hadn't approved.
 The SOS sailors decided they needed to learn more about military law and attended a class called “Turning the Regs Around” conducted by the Bay Area Military Law Panel.
 They then wrote and distributed a pamphlet outlining the legal rights of GIs.

 They then knew they could legally petition Congress, so they created a petition opposing both the war in Vietnam and the military's denial of basic G.I. rights.
 The petition began circulating on board and was quickly gathering signatures when it was confiscated by the brass.
 The Navy was quite alarmed by this activity on board their ship, and naval intelligence agents were called in.
 They began interrogating known SOS activists about alleged sabotage incidents and threatening revocation of security clearances.
 Since most of the agents' questions were about SOS, SOS plans and past SOS activity, it seemed to the sailors that they were trying to find out more about SOS through scare tactics – as one sailor put it, “making us think we were going to be charged with sabotage to scare us into talking to clear ourselves."
 When the ship set sail from Naval Air Station Alameda on September 12, 1972, 5 SOS organizers were escorted off the ship under armed guard, while antiwar GIs, vets and civilians protested on shore and members of the "Peoples Blockade" sailed small boats in the San Francisco Bay symbolically blocking the Enterprise.